Preparing a Phalcon execution environment on CentOS

 Of course, there is no problem with cloning the entire source code from github and compiling it

-However, you will need dependent libraries to compile, so you will need to install them beforehand.
+However, compilation requires dependent libraries, so you'll need to install them beforehand.

-You can install them all at once using yum.
+These can be installed all at once using yum.

 sudo yum --enablerepo=remi-php70 install gcc make pcre-devel php-devel

-Once you have the necessary libraries, simply run the installation script.
+Once you have all the necessary libraries, simply run the installation script.

-The command remains the same regardless of the PHP version.
+The command remains the same regardless of your PHP version.

-The compilation process seems to differ between 32-bit and 64-bit, but this is automatically determined so there is usually no need to specify it.
+The compilation process differs between 32-bit and 64-bit systems, but it automatically detects this, so you usually don't need to specify anything.

 git clone https://github.com/phalcon/cphalcon.git cd cphalcon/build sudo ./install # Install a configuration file to load phalcon.so echo "extension-phalcon.so" | sudo tee /etc/php.d/phalcon.ini